iljabek/vme64x-core/doc/vme64x_core-ug.md

    isn't a pulse), a retry mechanism is started.
 The interrupt will be re-sent on the VME bus every 1ms as long as it is active.

-## VME64 VITA-1 rules compliance
+## Appendix VME64 VITA-1 rules compliance

-Note: Master/D64/A64 means N/A as the rule doesn't concern this core.
+This appendix lists all rules in the VME64 (in the textual appearance order), and specifies how it is followed.
+When the rule doesn't concern this core, the reason is brievly indicated: 'Master' when the rule applies only to master modules, 'D64' or 'A64' for unsupported features.

 * 2.1a: Master
 * 2.69: Master